 They come occasionally from evening time into the night for a rice meal.
 Sister Joan walks out with them and pays for the food when they have ordered.

-Many thanks to all who contribute and a special thank you to Helen Wilson who organized the collection of these coins.
-Well done to Izzy Walker for the sorting of the baht into the 15, 25, 34 bags.
+Many thanks to all who contribute and a special thank you to who organise the collection of these coins.
+Well done for the sorting of the baht into the 15, 25, 34 bags.

 Blessings - Sister Joan